Building Qt 6.2 for Raspberry Pi on Raspberry Pi OS

 You will need to install plenty of packages to be able to build Qt 6.2.
 Some of the Qt 6.2 features are optional and can be either left our or included, depending on your particular needs.
 For example support for various databases (PostgreSQL, MySQL/MariaDB) and if you don't need a specific feature you can skip building the support.
 Or the other way around, if you need a specific feature you might need to install more development packages.

-apt install libfontconfig1-dev libdbus-1-dev libfreetype6-dev libicu-dev libinput-dev libxkbcommon-dev libsqlite3-dev libssl-dev libpng-dev libjpeg-dev libglib2.0-dev
+apt install ninja-build libfontconfig1-dev libdbus-1-dev libfreetype6-dev libicu-dev libinput-dev libxkbcommon-dev libsqlite3-dev libssl-dev libpng-dev libjpeg-dev libglib2.0-dev

 Graphics driver options